bitwarden/help/_articles/importing/teams-enterprise-migration-guide.md

 ### Individual user data import

-Bitwarden supports a variety import formats from other password management platforms.
-Individual users can import their data into their Bitwarden Vault on their own, and does not require Administrative assistance.
+Bitwarden supports a variety of import formats from other password management platforms.
+Individual users can import their data into their Bitwarden Vault on their own, and do not require Administrative assistance.

 For more on importing individual data, check out our helpful article [here.](https://bitwarden.com/help/import-export/)